Notes on Gravitational Physics: Introduction to integration on manifolds

 Note that in a chart with $V$ a $t =$ constant surface,

 so there is no need to introduce $n_\alpha $ and ${\sqrt{^3g}}$ to evaluate the integral.
-This fact is {\em essential} if one is evaluating an integral $\int j^\alpha dS_\alpha$ over a null surface, where there is no unit normal.
+This fact is {\em essential} if one is evaluating an integral $\int j^\alpha dS_\alpha$ over a null surface, where there is no unit normal. \\ {\bf Definition}: {\sl Null surface}.
+A hypersurface is {\sl null} if, at each point of the surface, the direction normal to the surface is null. \\ {\sl Exercise}.
+Show that every vector tangent to a null surface and not in the direction of the normal is spacelike.
+(Proof on next page.)\\

 The flux of energy or of baryons across the horizon, for example, can be computed in coordinates that are regular on the horizon: Consider coordinates $v,r,\theta,\phi$ with the surface of constant $r$ a null surface (think of $r=2M$ in Schwarzschild).
-Then

-There is no unit normal, but the flux across the surface doesn't care.
+Then There is no unit normal, but the flux across the surface doesn't care.